uc-cdis/gen3.org/content/resources/operator/_index.md

 #### Biospecimen

+The Biospecimen node category is associated with data related to biological specimens as it relates to testing, diagnostic, propagation, treatment or research purposes.
+The biospecimen can contain one or more components including but not limited to cellular molecules, cells, tissues, organs, body fluids, embryos,and body excretory products.

 #### Index File
-Another node category is the index file that stores the metadata that is associated with different file formats (for example, BAI and BAM).
+The Index File node category stores the metadata that is associated with different file formats (for example, BAI and BAM).

 #### Analysis
 The Analysis node category stores data that is associated with genomic pipline data that is typical of next generation sequencing (NGS).